remult/remult/docs-md/50-Adding-the-Products-Component/index.md

 After running this command we'll see that a folder called `products` was created under the `src/app` folder and in it there are three files:
 1. products.component.html - the html template of the component
-2. products.component.sass - the style sheet file for the component
+2. products.component.scss - the style sheet file for the component
 3. products.component.ts - the typescript code file

 ## Adding a Route for the component